The Best Watercolor Paper for Beginners

 You can use less water when you paint.
 This is my preferred method.

-Or you can use a heavier paper, like a 300 lb paper.
+Or you can use heavier paper, like 300-pound paper.

 Do I need to stretch watercolor paper?

-Only if you use lighter-weight paper or if you use a lot of water when you paint.
+Only if you use lighter-weight paper or much water when you paint.

 You can also buy watercolor paper in blocks.
 This means they are attached on 2-4 sides to the rest of the pad to prevent warping.